Animated, waving, US Flag

 PSK31 Figure 9

 This is an example of some nasty RF feedback!
+(Note: The slanting of signals was due to frequency drift in my Drake TR/3 before I modified it.)

 I was working with this gentleman (who's call & name appear in lower left) to help him resolve this problem.
 He was trying several different connections, power levels, etc. but we were unable to correct it on this attempt.
 The actual QSO was taking place near 1800hz, marked by the red flag & red diamond.
 The trace below the small blue triangle was another QSO.
 (The band was fairly quiet when we were trying this.)
-His PSB is 562.
+His RSQ is 562.

 I have seen him on the air since, and it looks like he has solved all of his problems!
 His signal is one of the better ones, now. :)